One-step Diffusion with Distribution Matching Distillation

 Furthermore, we find that pre-computing a modest number of the multi-step diffusion sampling outcomes and enforcing a simple regression loss with respect to our one-step generation serves as an effective regularizer in the presence of the distribution matching loss.
+Moreover, the regression loss ensures our one-step generator aligns with the teacher model~(see Figure~\ref{fig:results}), demonstrating potential for real-time design previews.
 Our method draws upon inspiration and insights from VSD~\cite{wang2023prolificdreamer}, GANs~\cite{Goodfellow2014GAN}, and pix2pix~\cite{isola2017image}, showing that by (1) modeling real and fake distributions with diffusion models and (2) using a simple regression loss to match the multi-step diffusion outputs, we can train a one-step generative model with high fidelity.

 We evaluate models trained with our Distribution Matching Distillation procedure (\method) across various tasks, including image generation on CIFAR-10~\cite{krizhevsky2009learning} and ImageNet 64$\times$64~\cite{deng2009imagenet}, and zero-shot text-to-image generation on MS COCO 512$\times$512~\cite{lin2014microsoft}.
 On all benchmarks, our one-step generator significantly outperforms all published few-steps diffusion methods, such as Progressive Distillation~\cite{salimans2022progressive, meng2023distillation}, Rectified Flow~\cite{liu2022flow, liu2023instaflow}, and Consistency Models~\cite{song2023consistency, luo2023latent}.
 On ImageNet, \method reaches FIDs of 2.62, an improvement of $2.4\times$ over Consistency Model~\cite{song2023consistency}.
 Employing the identical denoiser architecture as Stable Diffusion~\cite{rombach2022high}, \method achieves a competitive FID of 11.49 on MS-COCO 2014-30k.
 Our quantitative and qualitative evaluations show that the images generated by our model closely resemble the quality of those generated by the costly Stable Diffusion model.
 Importantly, our approach maintains this level of image fidelity while achieving a $100\times$ reduction in neural network evaluations.
 This efficiency allows \method to generate $512\times512$ images at a rate of 20 FPS when utilizing FP16 inference, opening up a wide range of possibilities for interactive applications.